EmergingThreats/query-api-docs/source/includes/_samples.md

-domain | No | The domain the request was destined for. source_ip | No | The source IP of the http request. destination_ip | No | The IP the request was destined for. source_port | No | The source port of the traffic associated with the request. destination_port | No | The port the request was destined for. method | Yes | The HTTP method used in the request. url | Yes | The URL requested. user_agent | Yes | The user agent string associated with the request.
+domain | No | The domain the request was destined for. source_ip | No | The source IP of the http request. destination_ip | No | The IP the request was destined for. source_port | Yes | The source port of the traffic associated with the request. destination_port | Yes | The port the request was destined for. method | Yes | The HTTP method used in the request. url | Yes | The URL requested. user_agent | Yes | The user agent string associated with the request.